TRAFFIC RULES & REGULATIONS

 Main Campus (Green)

-students (including graduate assistants), and members of the
+(including graduate assistants), and members of the Institute for

-lot, the designated area of the Asbury Church lot (daylight
+area of the Asbury Church lot (daylight hours only),

 Parking Garage (Yellow)

 permits—students with 30 or more earned credits (available on a

 first-come, first-served basis and space availability - see purchasing